gscontras/ESSLLI-2016/chapters/1-introduction.md

     return world
   })
 }

 ~~~~

 The speaker is assumed to act (i.e., choose an utterance) according to the *expected* utility of the possible actions.
-To model this decision process, speakers are treated as rational actors ([some background on agent models](http://agentmodels.org/chapters/3-agents-as-programs.html)).
+The speaker simulates what the outcome (i.e., utility) of a given action would be and uses this reasoning to choose actions.
+To model the inverse planning process, speakers are treated as rational actors (see [agentmodels.org](http://agentmodels.org/chapters/3-agents-as-programs.html) for some more background).

 ~~~~
 // define possible actions